Music Concierge

-Music Concierge Music Concierge is a music consultancy firm that specializes in creating customized soundtracks for clients in the hotel, food and beverage, and retail industries.
+Music Concierge is a music consultancy firm that specializes in creating customized soundtracks for clients in the hotel, food and beverage, and retail industries.

-Details

-Launched in 2007 by a team of music industry professionals, ex-DJ and Jockey Slut editor Rob Wood, Music Concierge offers a range of services, including music curation, playlist creation, and audio branding.
-It is based in Hertfordshire and London.
-It also has representatives in other territories.

 Clients

-Music Concierge has worked with a wide range of clients across the hospitality and retail industries, including luxury hotel chains, high-end restaurants, and major retail brands.

-Music Concierge has designed bespoke music playlists for Dunhill, Claridge's and the Connaught Hotel.

 When the Connaught Hotel’s Coburg Bar was refitted, Music Concierge was contracted to create a new audio identity.

 Music Concierge supply the music to resort Huvafen Fushi in the Maldives.
 They also provide a music service to fashion company Mulberry.